 - ethics and integrity

-The TOEIC® tests measure all four English-language skills that are relevant to the global workforce — Listening, Reading, Speaking and Writing — with test questions that simulate real-life business situations.
+The TOEIC® tests measure all four English-language skills that are relevant to the global job market — Listening, Reading, Speaking and Writing — with test questions that simulate real-life business situations.
 Score reports provide accurate, meaningful feedback about a test-taker's strengths and weaknesses, along with a description of the English-language strengths typical of test takers performing at various score levels.

 This allows employers to: